• Skip to primary navigation

 How to Make The Best Healthy Cookie Dough Protein Balls

-Start by gathering all your ingredients - you only need five!
 You will need oat flour, peanut butter, honey, vanilla extract, protein powder, almond milk (or any milk of your choice), and mini chocolate chips.

 If you don't have oat flour, you can blend up 1 cup of oats in a blender or food processor to achieve a flour-like texture.
 Alternatively, you could use another type of flour like Almond Flour or Cassava Flour.
+I have not tried this recipe with Coconut Flour yet, but its a drier flour, so you would not want to use as much if you do try it.

 Next, you are going to add the ingredients except for Almond Milk and chocolate chips to a large bowl.
 With a silicone spatula, combine the ingredients as best you can.
 The dough will definitely be tough and sticky!